 Scaling mountains, talking about cameras, getting old.

 Another thing that faded away from my routine is that I am not as committed to camera equipment seriousness as I used to be.
 For most of the last decade, I had my camera with me at all times: running errands, grocery shopping, etcetera.
 But the meaning of "my camera" changed quite a lot through the period.
 At one time, I lugged a backpack full of lenses, lights, tripods... ready for anything.
 All these toys provided excellent image quality, but carrying the bulk all the time was a workout I could live without.
 I dropped it piece by piece until I ended with a compact camera.
 Now, I have reduced it further to an all-time low stage, and I just took my phone for this hike.

 So, the trip: I went to pick up the group, and we set off.
 The bus I got was the new Transit passenger van, and it was a smooth drive.
 But when we arrived at the parking lot in the glen, it emerged that the people split in half because some wanted to climb a different mountain instead.
 I thought that breaking the group could get tricky in terms of getting the timing right.
 "But surely, they must know what they are doing," I concluded and went towards the Stob Ban together with the second group.

 As the trail heads up through a nice narrow ravine; the scenery was top, and the company good.
 Happy times!

-The western slope turned into a cliff, and eventually, the Stob Ban's summit came in sight:
+The western slope turned into a cliff, and eventually, the Stob Ban's summit came into sight:

-The last section of the ascent was a tad steep at places, but the path wasn't challenging.
+The last section of the ascent was a tad steep in places, but the path wasn't challenging.
 Fun

 When we reached the top, the mountain rewarded us with fantastic views in each direction: